Safeguard Scientifics (NYSE:SFE) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Safeguard Scientifics (NYSE:SFE) in a report released on Monday morning.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Safeguard Scientifics (NYSE:SFE) in a report issued on Tuesday.
+The brokerage set a “hold” rating on the asset manager’s stock.

-Shares of NYSE SFE opened at $6.08 on Monday.
-Safeguard Scientifics has a one year low of $5.95 and a one year high of $8.98.
-The firm has a market capitalization of $100.36 million, a PE ratio of 4.50 and a beta of 0.96.
-The business has a 50-day moving average price of $6.79 and a two-hundred day moving average price of $7.65.
+Shares of Safeguard Scientifics stock opened at $6.00 on Tuesday.
+Safeguard Scientifics has a fifty-two week low of $5.95 and a fifty-two week high of $8.98.
+The firm has a fifty day moving average price of $6.65 and a two-hundred day moving average price of $7.57.
+The company has a market cap of $99.04 million, a PE ratio of 4.44 and a beta of 0.96.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Madison Avenue Partners LP purchased a new stake in shares of Safeguard Scientifics during the 2nd quarter worth about $5,036,000.
-Cubic Asset Management LLC raised its stake in shares of Safeguard Scientifics by 277.9% in the 3rd quarter.
-Cubic Asset Management LLC now owns 118,840 shares of the asset manager’s stock valued at $1,598,000 after acquiring an additional 87,390 shares in the last quarter.
-North Run Capital LP bought a new position in shares of Safeguard Scientifics in the 2nd quarter valued at approximately $6,563,000.
-Tibra Equities Europe Ltd bought a new position in shares of Safeguard Scientifics in the 2nd quarter valued at approximately $351,000.
-Finally, Clayton Partners LLC raised its stake in shares of Safeguard Scientifics by 22.2% in the 2nd quarter.
-Clayton Partners LLC now owns 856,121 shares of the asset manager’s stock valued at $6,643,000 after acquiring an additional 155,614 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. lifted its holdings in shares of Safeguard Scientifics by 0.5% during the 3rd quarter.
+BlackRock Inc. now owns 581,628 shares of the asset manager’s stock worth $5,166,000 after acquiring an additional 2,756 shares during the period.
+Geode Capital Management LLC lifted its holdings in shares of Safeguard Scientifics by 1.7% during the 3rd quarter.
+Geode Capital Management LLC now owns 180,517 shares of the asset manager’s stock worth $1,602,000 after acquiring an additional 2,974 shares during the period.
+Morgan Stanley lifted its holdings in shares of Safeguard Scientifics by 94.0% during the 2nd quarter.
+Morgan Stanley now owns 10,530 shares of the asset manager’s stock worth $81,000 after acquiring an additional 5,102 shares during the period.
+Susquehanna International Group LLP lifted its holdings in shares of Safeguard Scientifics by 116.1% during the 4th quarter.
+Susquehanna International Group LLP now owns 22,581 shares of the asset manager’s stock worth $166,000 after acquiring an additional 12,134 shares during the period.
+Finally, Jane Street Group LLC bought a new position in shares of Safeguard Scientifics during the 3rd quarter worth about $114,000.
 70.27% of the stock is owned by institutional investors.

 Safeguard Scientifics, Inc engages in the provision capital to technology-driven businesses in healthcare, financial services, and digital media.
 The company was founded by Warren V. Musser and Frank A. Diamond in 1953 and is headquartered in Radnor, PA.